 These parties typically serve tamales, buñuelos, bacalao, and ponche.

-Christmas Eve, or Nochebuena, is the evening when children traditionally receive gifts from the baby Jesus, not Santa Claus.
+Christmas Eve, or Nochebuena, is when children traditionally receive gifts from the baby Jesus, not Santa Claus.

 The posada on this night typically lasts all night long and does not end until Christmas morning.